Culture of Andhra Pradesh

-The culture of Andhra Pradesh is an integral part Gadwal, Venkatagiri, Pedana, Bandarulanka, Uppada and Mangalairi, the exclusive metal ware, brass, stone and wood carving from Budithi in Srikaklulam District and Veenas from Bobbili and colourful toys from Etikoppaka and Kondapalli highlight the immense talent of the Andhra Pradeshi's.
+The culture of Andhra Pradesh embodies some very exclusive and special entities.

+Women wear Venkatagiri, Pedana, Bandarulanka, Uppada, Mangalagiri, Dharmavaram sarees.
+The exclusive metal ware, brass, stone and wood carving from Budithi in Srikakulam District and Veenas from Bobbili and colourful toys from Etikoppaka and Kondapalli highlight the immense talent of the Andhra Pradeshi's.

 Religion and philosophy

 Andhra Pradesh is home to Hindu saints of all castes.
 An important figure is Saint Yogi Potuluri Veerabrahmam, who was a Viswa Brahmin who even had Brahmin, Shudra Harijan and Muslim disciples.
 Fisherman Raghu was also a Shudra.

 Several important Hindu modern-day saints are from Andhra Pradesh.
 These include Nimbarka who founded Dvaitadvaita, Mother Meera who advocated the Indian Independence and Aurobindo Mission, Sri Sathya Sai Baba and Swami Sundara Chaitanyanandaji.